Use an assortment of tools to track the release progress and quality.

-Hover over the lines to display details of the milestones.
+Hover over the lines to display the milestone details.

-Tip: By default, the timeline view only displays features directly related to the release.
-To show all features, click Show also indirect features at the bottom right of the pane.
+Note: By default, the features and epics timeline displays only items that are related to a specific release.
+To show all the items, click Show also indirect features at the bottom right of the pane.
 To revert to the original view, click Show only direct features.
 For details, see Relations and dependencies.

-You can perform the following actions in the feature timeline area:
+You can perform the following actions in the timeline area: